cschlote/acme-lw-d/README.md

 This project is yet another [_Let's Encrypt_](https://letsencrypt.org) client.
 It has the following properties.

+* It is written in the D computer language.
-* The main artifact is a D static library.
+* WIP: The main artifact is a D static library.
-* Functionality only supports creating and updating certificates using http challenges.
-* All code runs 'in process', i.e., no processes are spawned.
+* A commandline tool provides all operations of RFC855 as best as possible
+* Tries to be a good example of D programming.
+It hast ddoc and unittest support.

 #### Building and Installing